Thursday, November 6, 2014

 - The Founding Fathers in Modern America – Kate Carte Engel (SMU)

-- Fracking for Family – Darren Dochuk (Danforth Center, Washington U.)
+- Crude Awakenings in the Age of Oil – Darren Dochuk (Danforth Center, Washington U.)

 - Never-Ending Mormon Moments – J. Spencer Fluhman (Brigham Young)